SalesforceLabs/pop/docs/index.md

 ### Add Contacts to the Program as Outreaches

 Program owners add the contacts they wish to make outreaches for.
+If the program is shared with users with the POP Program Submitter permission set and the contact layout has the **Add to Outreach** button added, those users can submit contacts on behalf of program owners.

 Use the Test region to add contacts for training and on-boarding agents.
 Note, currently, that these contacts email address should not be real.
 Otherwise, an email, if that option is selected, will kick off.

 ### Share the Program with Agents and Translators